christinajohn-varocky/Infants-Birth-Weight-Prediction/README.md

 # Birth_Weight_Prediction
+# Introduction
+A new born baby calls out for joy and hope, but the bitter truth is each year more than half a million women have tragic pregnancies that result in anguish and despair.
+Underweight and overweight babies have high mortality and morbidity rates.
+Detection of these growth abnormalities will help us to avoid and manage perinatal complications.
+Risks in pregnancy and miscarriage can be handled if the birth weight of the baby can be predicted before it is born and hence, necessary changes in the mother’s lifestyle can be suggested, for the betterment of the health of the baby as well as the mother.
+This study aims to predict baby weight using different factors that affect the same.

+# Model comparison

 Using Machine Learning models to predict if the birth weight of a baby will fall outside the normal range (2.5kg-4.5kg).

 DATA DESCRIPTION: